International carbon markets can play a key role in reducing global greenhouse gas emissions cost-effectively.

-The EU and Switzerland are preparing to sign an agreement to link their systems, having finalised the technical negotiations.
+The EU and Switzerland have signed an agreement to link their systems.
 Once the agreement has entered into force, linking would result in the mutual recognition of EU and Swiss emission allowances.
 Switzerland would keep a separate system from the EU ETS.

 The EU and Australia also considered the possibility to link their systems.
 However, due to the repeal of the Australian system in 2014, the linking negotiations have not been pursued.

 Regulation No. 389/2013 entered into force on 4 May 2013.

 The term 'legally binding' refers to the entry into force of the amendment to the Kyoto Protocol under international law (i.e. once three quarters of Parties to the Kyoto Protocol have deposited instruments of ratification).